 3.2 Methodology

 To initiate the study, a suitable dataset needs to be collected.
 This involves the measuring of heat flow, thermal mass losses, and soil respiration under controlled conditions.
 Care should be taken to ensure an adequate sample size and data quality.
-Before conducting statistical analysis, the collected data must undergo preprocessing steps which include data cleaning, outlier detection, and normalization.
+Before conducting statistical analysis, the collected data must undergo preprocessing steps which include data cleaning, outlier detection, and normalization which includes four samples.
 Outliers should be carefully examined to determine whether they are valid data points or errors.
 Normalization ensures that all variables are on a similar scale, avoiding bias in subsequent analyses.

 Linear regression analysis can be employed to assess the relationship between heat flow and thermal mass losses before and after incubation.
 The dependent variable would be the thermal mass losses, and the independent variable would be heat flow.
 Regression coefficients and their significance can help determine the strength and direction of the relationship while correlation analysis can provide insights into the association between heat flow and soil respiration.
 By calculating the correlation coefficient the strength and direction of the relationship can be identified.
 Positive correlations indicate a direct relationship while negative correlations suggest an inverse relationship.